Coalition Avenir Québec: 2014 provincial election and aftermath

 On 15 August 2014, CAQ MNA for Lévis Christian Dubé resigned his seat to take a job at the Caisse de dépôt et placement.

-The subsequent 20 October 2014 by-election was won by CAQ candidate François Paradis with 47 per cent of the popular vote.
+The subsequent 20 October 2014 by-election was won by CAQ candidate François Paradis with 47 percent of the popular vote.

-Following much speculation, Gérard Deltell announced on 7 April 2015, that he would be running for the federal Conservative Party of Canada in the riding of Louis-Saint-Laurent in the upcoming 2015 federal election.
+Following much speculation, Gérard Deltell announced on 7 April 2015 that he would be running for the federal Conservative Party of Canada in the riding of Louis-Saint-Laurent in the upcoming 2015 federal election.
 His resignation as MNA for Chauveau took effect the same day.

 On 26 August 2015, CAQ MNA Sylvie Roy resigned to sit as an independent following personal issues with party leadership.

-On 2 October 2017, Geneviève Guilbault won a byelection in the riding of Louis-Hébert that had long been held by the Quebec Liberal Party, winning over 51 per cent of the vote.
+On 2 October 2017, Geneviève Guilbault won a byelection in the riding of Louis-Hébert that had long been held by the Quebec Liberal Party, winning over 51 percent of the vote.
+She would later become deputy premier of Quebec.

-Legault government
+Legault government (2018–2026)

 On 1 October 2018, the CAQ won 74 seats, a gain of 53 seats compared to their performance in 2014, propelling them from third place to a strong majority government.
 The CAQ won 37.4 percent of the vote, four percentage points fewer than what the Liberals tallied four years earlier, and the lowest vote share on record for a party winning an outright majority.
 However, the CAQ dominated its traditional heartlands and also scored sweeps or near-sweeps in Mauricie, Estrie, Lanaudière, Montérégie, the Laurentides and northern Quebec.
-The first-past-the-post system awards power solely on the basis of seats won, making it possible for a party to run up its seat count if it has large concentrations of support in certain areas as opposed to a large number of votes.
+The first-past-the-post system awards power solely based on seats won, making it possible for a party to run up its seat count if it has large concentrations of support in certain areas, as opposed to a large number of votes.
 This is especially true of provincial elections in Quebec, which have historically seen large discrepancies between raw vote and seat count.
 In the CAQ's case, its support was concentrated enough in the regions it dominated that it was able to net a strong majority of 11 seats.

 This marked the first time since the 1966 election, which was won by the now-defunct Union Nationale, that a party other than the Quebec Liberals or the Parti Québécois formed government in Quebec.
 It was also the first time since then that a centre-right party had won government in the province.